helisnetwork/8x-monorepo/packages/docs/source/index.html.md

 To make a long story short, here's how you might instantiate an instance of 8x (shown to the right).

-We highly recommend passing in all the addresses, however if you know *for sure* you're not going to be interacting with certain components then feel free to not pass in that contract's address.
+We highly recommend passing in all the addresses, however, if you know *for sure* you're not going to be interacting with certain components then feel free to not pass in that contract's address.